-In October to December 2020, the redundancy rate in Wales decreased by 5.1 redundancies per thousand compared with the previous quarter to a rate of 6.3.
-This is the first decrease in the redundancy rate since February to April 2020.
-The previous month's (September to November 2020) rate was the largest since July to September 2009.
-For the UK as a whole, the redundancy rate was 12.3.
+In November 2020 to January 2021, the redundancy rate in Wales decreased by 3.4 redundancies per thousand compared with the previous quarter to a rate of 7.0, compared to 11.0 in the UK.
+October to December 2020 saw the first decrease in the redundancy rate since February to April 2020.